How to Publish a research paper

 - Essence of your work

-Originality/Novelty: Is your approach novel or is it tried-and-true?
-Did you need to develop new tools, either analytical or physical?
+- Originality/Novelty: Is your approach innovative or conventional?
+Did you develop any new techniques or methods?

-Correct: Is your solution technically sound or are there errors?
+- Accuracy: Is your solution technically sound, or are there any errors or inconsistencies?

 - Anatomy of Paper